University of California-Davis, CA

 What is the population of University of California-Davis, CA?

-The population of University of California-Davis, CA is 8,158 according to the latest Census data.
+The population of University of California-Davis, CA is 8,158 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a small town in California.

 What is the median household income in University of California-Davis?